Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 It’s good to check in with your project stakeholders for updated information and change the business case incrementally with their input.
 After all, the stakeholders have your project’s best interest at heart, so their advice is to the project’s benefit.

+Finally, after you’ve done everything else, write the executive summary.
 You want to save the executive summary for last since it will be a recap of all you’ve written in your business case.

-Step #3: Present your business case
+Step #5: Present your business case

-Now that you’ve completed your business case, it’s time to convince your stakeholders that it’s an endeavor worth pursuing.
+Now that you’ve completed writing your business case, it’s time to convince your stakeholders that it’s an endeavor worth pursuing.

 Your business case might be incredible, but if you cannot sell the idea you’re pushing, it will be difficult to get any backing.
 So, organize a presentation for your stakeholders or try an elevator pitch — a quick way of presenting your key points.